giatronchin/ObsidianVault-repo/Cisco CCNA/OSPF.md

 ### Modify a Router ID

-After a router selects a router ID, an active OSPF router does not allow the router ID to be changed until the router is reloaded or the OSPF process is reset.
+<ins>After a router selects a router ID, an active OSPF router does not allow the router ID to be changed until the router is reloaded or the OSPF process is reset.</ins>

 In example for R1, the configured router ID has been removed and the router reloaded.
 Notice that the current router ID is 10.10.1.1, which is the Loopback 0 IPv4 address.
 The router ID should be 1.1.1.1.
 Therefore, R1 is configured with the command **router-id 1.1.1.1**.